By Mike Miller Updated June 24, 2022

 The main thoroughfare of Venice is US-41, the Tamiami Trail, that runs generally north and south through town on its way from Tampa to Miami.

-The heart of the town, however, lies along West Venice Avenue and the surrounding historic district.
+The heart of the town, however, lies along West Venice Avenue and the surrounding historic downtown district.

 Several great antique shops are located on "Antique Row" along Miami Avenue one block south of Venice Avenue.

-The town also has its own live theater and symphony orchestra.
+The town also has its own live theater and symphony orchestra and live theaters.

 Head north from Venice to Nokomis and drive out to Casey Key.
 Go north along the Gulf.